 With a total of approximately 20 million (!)
 Lego bricks, Miniland is the unparalleled highlight of Legoland Dubai.
 Besides, Miniland is located in the centre of the park and it connects the various areas with each other.
 It may be nice to know that this version of Miniland is completely indoors and air-conditioned.
 So it’s not just the most impressive part of the park; it’s also the ultimate location to cool down.

 My visit to Legoland Dubai may be one of the shortest in history, but I don’t feel like I’ve missed anything.
 I’m not a part of Legoland’s targeted audience and therefore, most attractions fail to impress me.
 Still, I do believe that families with young children can have a great time here.
 The park has a lot of fine family rides, the atmosphere is pleasant and Lego remains one of the world’s strongest brands anyway.
-The only thing which could be improved, it is the balance between indoor and outdoor park areas.
+The only thing which could be improved, is the balance between indoor and outdoor park areas.
 Most of the theme parks in this region are largely covered, so a visit during the Summer months is actually no problem.
 Legoland, however, is a fairly standard outdoor park.
-That makes a visit in September a little less obvious: it’s literally a challenge to walk through the outdoor areas of the park.
-Great compliments, by the way, to the staff.
+That makes a visit in September a little less obvious.
+It’s literally a challenge to walk through the outdoor areas of the park.
+Great compliments to the staff, by the way.
 They do their jobs in a very professional way, despite the heat.